 what is possible = what is actual = what is necessary.

-As Parmenides says (fragment 2): it is and cannot not be.
+As Parmenides says (2): it is and ... it is not possible for it not to be.
 What is cannot possibly be otherwise.
 What can exist does exist, indeed must exist.

 Parmenides is posing constraints on language and on thought, a limit on what can be spoken of or thought about: we cannot speak or think about things that are not (real), that do not exist.
 That means that much of what goes by the name of speaking or thought really wont count as such for Parmenides.
 If you do anything that Parmenides would call speaking or thinking of what is not, Parmenides would not even deign to call it speaking or thinking.
 For he could argue (along the lines that Plato suggested, cf. Sophist 237C-E):